 Cathepsin D is an aspartic endo-protease which is found to be distributed ubiquitously in lysosomes, in humans it is encoded by the CTSD gene.
 The main functions of this protein include degrading proteins and activating precursors of bioactive proteins within pre-lysosomal compartments.
 This proteinase is a family member of the peptidase A1, it displays specificity which is very similar to but also narrower than that of pepsin A. The catalytic sites of cathepsin D have two critical aspartic residues (33 and 231) which are found to be located on the 14 kDa and 34kDa chains.
 These two chains are linked by hydrophobic bonds and the mature cathepsin D is made of 337 amino acid residues, with 196 amino acid residues representing the heavy chain and 141 the light chain.

-Over-expression of cathepsin D is found to stimulate metastasis and tumorigenicity, there are also evidence for it initiating tumor apoptosis.
-Mutations in this gene are known to be involved in the pathogenesis of several diseases such as Alzheimer disease and breast cancer.
+Main functions of cathepsin D includes; degradation of growth factors and polypeptide hormones, processing of enzyme inhibitors and activators, metabolic degradation of intracellular proteins, activation of enzymatic precursors, regulation of programmed cell death and brain antigen processing.
+Over-expression is found to stimulate metastasis and tumorigenicity, there are also evidence for it initiating tumor apoptosis.
 This protease has been used as an independent marker of poor prognosis in breast cancer, a useful tool in correlating with the incidence of clinical metastasis.

 All reagents supplied need to be stored at 2 °C – 8 °C, unopened reagents will retain reactivity until expiration date.
 Do not use reagents beyond this date.